NB-ux/WinUserMigrationTool/README.md

 - User folder (pictures, downloads, Music, favorites, documents, desktop, videos)
 Status:
 GetAllNotHiddenUsers - function created.
-Lists all not hidden user folders under C:\Users.
+Lists all not hidden user folders under whatever path was given as parameter.
+Now more generalized.
 CopyPasteUser - function created.
 Copies files from given source dir (string) and places them into given target dir(string).
 PopulateUserFolderListbox - function created.
 Populates listbox/view with not hidden user folders.
+Now more generalized, can be used to populate both listviews.

 - network drives/folders
 Status: